Burns And Lacerations

-- Third Degree Burn: As the most severe of all burns, all layers of the skin are destroyed.
-This is commonly due to lengthy exposure to fires, hot liquids, etc. Victims who suffer from this level of burning often need to go to extensive measures to repair damage, i.e. multiple skin grafts.
+- Third-degree burn: As the most severe of all burns, all layers of the skin are destroyed.
+This is commonly due to lengthy exposure to fires, hot liquids, etc. Victims who suffer from this level of burning often need to go to extensive measures to repair the damage, i.e. multiple skin grafts.

 In most instances, there are five types of lacerations:

-- Over-Stretching: while less common, this type of laceration occurs when an object strikes the skin at an angle and pushes or pulls the skin, causing a breakage and/or stretch.
+- Over-stretching: while less common, this type of laceration occurs when an object strikes the skin at an angle and pushes or pulls the skin, causing breakage and/or stretch.

 - Tearing: another common type of laceration, tearing occurs when the skin actually tears following an auto accident.

-For an evaluation of your laceration case, simply complete the Free Case Review form to the right.
+For an evaluation of your laceration case, simply complete the Free Case Evaluation form.